Marmara Prison: Security

-In the prison, which is equipped with state-of-the-art security devices at the checkpoints, 134 staff personnel are employed.
+The prison, which employs around 134 staff, is equipped with state-of-the-art security devices at the checkpoints.
 At the entrances and exits, there are eye-sensitive doors and x-ray devices for biometric electronic scan.

 Every person, even prison director, prosecutor or visitor, is screened by x-ray devices before entering the waiting hall.
 The device is monitored on two separate displays.
-Additionally, high-resolution images of the irides of the eyes of the people, prison personnel's once only and the visitors' each time, are recorded for authentication by iris recognition.
+Additionally, high-resolution images of the irises of the eyes of the people, prison personnel's once only and the visitors' each time, are recorded for authentication by iris recognition.

 A picture of every inmate is fixed on the outer wall of his cell.
 Inmates can lock up the door of their cells from the inside to protect themselves against attacks.
 The cell door can be opened with guard's key.
 The inmates can also alarm the prison security by pushing a button on the cell wall.

 For the outdoor security of the facility, gendarmerie units are responsible.